Thick hyperbolic 3-manifolds with bounded rank: Wide product regions

 \begin{lem}[Propagating the embedding] Given $L_+$, there is some $L'=L'(g,\epsilon,L_+) $ as follows.
 Let $M$ be a complete hyperbolic $3$-manifold and let $U,V,W\subset M $ be compact, $\epsilon$-thick, genus $g $ product regions with disjoint interiors, which are adjacent, in the sense that each shares a boundary component with the next.
 Let be a covering map, and assume that $f|_U$ is an embedding, that $V$ has width at most $L_+$, and that $U,W$ have width at least $L'$.
 Then either \begin{enumerate} \item $f|_{U \cup V}$ is an embedding, or \item some component of $\bar M \setminus f(int(U))$ is a (compact, possibly twisted) interval bundle. \end{enumerate}\end{lem}

+So, if $f$ is an embedding on $U$, either it extends to an embedding on the slightly larger product region $U\cup V$ or we see an interval bundle in $\bar M$.

 \begin{proof} Fix $L_+$, and assume that this is not the case, for any $L'$.
 Then there is a sequence of counterexamples, by which we mean such that for all $i$, the product regions $V_i$ have width at most $L_+$, the restriction $f_i|_{U_i}$ is an embedding, but the restriction $f_i|_{U_i \cup V_i}$ is not, and where no component of $\bar M_i \setminus f_i(int(U_i))$ is an interval bundle.
-Fixing some sufficiently large $L_-$, to be determined below, Corollary \ref{cutting-product}, we may also pick subproduct regions $U_i' \subset U_i$ and $W_i' \subset W_i$, both adjacent to $V_i$, that have width in the interval $[L,2L]$, where $L=L(\epsilon,g)$ is constant at least as large as the constant in Lemma \ref{overlapping embeddings}.
+By Corollary \ref{cutting-product}, for sufficiently large $i$ we may also pick subproduct regions $U_i' \subset U_i$ and $W_i' \subset W_i$, both adjacent to $V_i$, that have width in the interval $[L,2L]$, where $L=L(\epsilon,g)$ is a constant at least as large as the constant in Lemma \ref{overlapping embeddings}.